-- 3. The Department regional office will provide an e-mail confirmation to the delegated conservation district upon receipt of the disturbed acre fee payment. - 4.
-The regional office staff will enter the relevant permit application information into eFACTS using approved procedures and codes. - 5.
-As soon as the application is determined to be complete, the Department will ensure that a public notice regarding the submission of an application is submitted to the Pennsylvania Bulletin.
+- 3. The regional office staff will enter the relevant permit application information into eFACTS using approved procedures and codes. - 4.
+The Department will ensure that a public notice regarding the permit application is submitted to the Pennsylvania Bulletin within 5 business days of the receipt of the weekly permit activity report form.